Reviving Joan

 Despite the fact that Carmines wrote over 30 musicals in his time, only 8 were ever recorded.
 By this point, I had managed to get my hands on 6 of the those 8 recordings.
 Only Joan and Pomegranada remained.
 I had heard one song from Joan, “Go Back”, uploaded to YouTube in it’s lonesome, and I was itching to hear the rest.

 Written in 1971, Joan is set in then-contemporary Greenwich Village.
-It ostensibly focuses on the final days of Joan of Arc, though the connection to the real-life saint is vague.
-The play opens with a young radical woman named Joan throwing a bomb at a government building, in protest of the Vietnam war.
+The play opens with a young radical woman named Joan, a modern day Joan of Arc, throwing a bomb at a government building, in protest of the Vietnam war.
 She immediately questions her reasoning for doing so and poses:

 It is this idea that haunts Joan and drives her through the rest of the play.
-In trying to understand and discover herself, she journeys through New York, and eventually meets The Virgin Mary.
-A relationship forms between Joan and Mary.
-While the relationship is technically ambiguous, Carmines’ is known for his writing on Queer themes.
-Not to mention that the actors portraying Joan and Mary (Lee Guilliatt and Essie Borden) would eventually marry one another.
+In trying to understand and discover herself, she journeys through New York, and eventually meets The Virgin Mary, with whom she falls in love.

 Ted didn’t have the script or the score, so it was up to me to find them.
 Still, I wasn’t dissuaded.
 I had some experience with research libraries and archives, and I knew surely they were out there somewhere.
 Judson had no copies.
 Neither did the New York Public Library or the Library of Congress.
 I was able to track down Ira Siff, an artist who has a storied and fascinating career in his own right.
-He played one of Joan’s several love interests in the original production, but he no longer had the script or score.
-For the moment, I was unable to track down the other members of the cast.
+In the original two productions, Siff played Ira, one of Joan’s lovers in her throuple.
+But he no longer had the script or score.

 Eventually, the script turned up at Kent State University in Ohio.
 It wound up there when a student named Jay Fields collected it for his dissertation on Al Carmines in the 1980s.
 As it turns out, NYU houses the majority of the Carmines papers (organized under their Judson Memorial collection), which includes the script for Joan.
 Still, no score.

 Now, this could have easily been the end of things.
 Luckily, my now-husband, Dr. Nathan Beary Loughstein, is an incredibly gifted musician.
 When it became obvious that the score didn’t exist anywhere on paper, he began to transcribe the entire score by ear, note by note.
-To be perfectly clear, this project would have been absolutely impossible without Nathan’s ability to hear a 50 year old scratchy record and produce pages like this:
+This project simply would have been impossible without Nathan’s ability to hear a 50 year old scratchy record and produce pages like this:

 Nathan, in total, transcribed over a hundred pages of Piano/Vocal music.
 And as you can see in the example above, he did so beautifully.